MarnBeast/EvilDeadCraft/README.md

 No arguments are needed!

-After this, go to Help > Eclipse Marketplace and search "Gradle" and install the Gradle IDE, it should be the first one.
+After this, you can optionally go to Help > Eclipse Marketplace and search "Gradle" and install the Gradle IDE, it should be the first one.

 You're done!